Return to Grammar tips page

 - Practice and practise

-- Premise or premises
+- Premise versus premises

 - Principal and principle